PTE Listening: Fill in the Blanks

 - The recording will last between 30 and 60 seconds.

-- You will hear the recording once only.
+- You’ll hear the recording once only.

 - The recording will begin automatically after 7 seconds.

-Here is our recommended strategy for answering Fill in the blanks questions.
+Here’s my recommended strategy for answering Fill in the blanks questions.

 Before you listen